 Figure 8 shows the accuracy of TANSO-FTS relative to CALIOP.
-The matching ratio is M3, as defined in Table 2; i.e., the fraction of all the data that is cloud or clear in both datasets.
-At a distance of 25 km, the matching ratio averaged for total cloud and over all of 2010 (black solid line) was approximately 71%; the matching ratio over ocean was less than that over land for
+The matching ratio is M3, as defined in Table 1; i.e., the fraction of all the data that is cloud or clear in both datasets.
+At a distance of 25 km, the matching ratio averaged for total cloud and over all of 2010 (black solid line) was approximately 71%; the matching ratio over ocean was less than that over land for all distances and throughout the year, because the clouds in the lower troposphere could not be detected by the water vapor saturated method, as shown in Fig. 7.
+The poor matching ratio over the ocean during the boreal summer seems to be due to the total water vapor amount during summer which was approximately three times that in boreal winter (not shown).
+In addition, the poor matching ratio over the ocean was caused by the lower clouds which cover the northern Pacific during this season.
+The water vapor saturated method could not be detected in the lower clouds but the CALIOP could detect it.
+It is suggested that the water vapor amount may have an influence on the high-level cloud detection by the water vapor saturated method.

-- 10 all distances and throughout the year, because the clouds in the lower troposphere could not be detected by the water vapor saturated method, as shown in Fig. 7.
-The poor matching ratio over the ocean, especially during the boreal summer, seems to be due to the total water vapor amount during summer was approximately three times that in boreal winter (not shown) in addition to the lower clouds could be not detected.
-It is suggested that the reflection by lower clouds below 5 km and the water vapor amount may have an influence on the high-level cloud detection by the water vapor saturated method. - On the other hand, the matching ratio for cloud above 5 km cloud top altitude (dashed lines in Fig. 8) was approximately 85% at 25 km.
+On the other hand, the matching ratio for cloud above 5 km cloud top altitude (dashed lines in Fig. 8) was approximately 86% at 25 km distance.
 The matching ratio decreased gradually with increasing distance between TANSO-FTS and CALIOP.
 The fraction above 5 km cloud top altitude is excellent because it removes the lower altitude clouds, especially over the ocean.
 The difference between cloud over land and ocean was not large and there was no clear seasonal dependency.
-It is suggested that the matching ratio was independent of both the seasonal variation of water vapor amount above 5 km altitude and the surface - 20 conditions.
+It is suggested that the matching ratio was independent of both the seasonal variation of water vapor amount above 5 km altitude and the surface conditions.